Robert Lemieux

 Robert Félix Lemieux (October 9, 1941 – January 21, 2008) was a Canadian lawyer.
 He served as an intermediary for the Front de libération du Québec cells and Canadian authorities during the October Crisis.

 Early life

 Lemieux was the eldest of six children in a Radio-Canada technician's family.
 He was educated at Collège Mont-Saint-Louis in Montreal, and in 1965 obtained his law degree from McGill University, where he was influenced by civil libertarian Frank Scott.
-After being called to the bar in 1966, he went to work for O'Brien, Haume, Hall, Nolan, Saunders and Smythe.
+After being called to the bar in 1966, he went to work for O'Brien, Home, Hall, Nolan & Saunders.

 Career

 Early association with the FLQ

 In 1966 he was asked to represent Robert Levesque, an early FLQ member who faced six charges of robbing and bombing an armoury.
 While legal wrangling over the case continued, Levesque spent two years in jail without trial.
 Though Levesque was eventually sentenced to seven years in prison, Lemieux was angered by the delays.

 While defending FLQ terrorists Pierre Vallières and Charles Gagnon, he was fired from the law firm in January 1968.
 He moved his law practice into a room in the Nelson Hotel in Old Montreal, and started taking other politically charged cases.
 He would later note that the people who inspired him in his career, in addition to Frank Scott, included Oliver Wendell Holmes and Clarence Darrow.
 He defended labour activist Michel Chartrand on charges of sedition in 1969, and advocated many causes for judicial reform, including changing the law to allow women to sit on a jury.